-For the gold prepayment agreement entered into during the year, there is a guarantee associated with the upfront payment as we are required to make good faith commercial efforts to maximize production of gold from the mineral property.
+For the gold prepayment agreement entered into during the year ended August 31, 2016, there is a guarantee associated with the upfront payment as we are required to make good faith commercial efforts to maximize production of gold from the mineral property.
 Additionally, the counterparty has the option to receive payment in cash rather than refined gold.
 Accordingly, we consider this arrangement a derivative liability.